-Two new products are disrupting the bariatric landscape in Singapore.
 The first is the Elipse pill balloon.
-The balloon is tightly packed into a capsule which can be swallowed in the clinic.
+The balloon is tightly packed into a capsule that can be swallowed in the clinic.
 No anaesthesia or endoscopy is required.
 An x-ray is done to check that the capsule has entered the stomach prior to inflation.
 The entire placement can be completed in 20 minutes with the patient actively participating.

-Balloon removal is even smoother.
+Balloon removal is even more efficient.
 The Elipse has a biodegradable control valve that opens and empties after 16 weeks, and the fully deflated balloon passes out naturally with stool.
-Weight loss after Elipse is comparable to that of the other balloons despite remaining in the body for only four months.11
+Weight loss after Elipse is comparable to that of other intra-gastric balloons despite remaining in the body for only four months.11